linode/docs/docs/products/tools/marketplace/guides/joomla/index.md

     ![Screenshot of the Joomla Database Configuration prompt](joomla-database-prompt.png)

 1. Joomla now checks the database connection and finishes the installation.
-Provided everything is successful, you should see a message idicating that the site is ready.
+Provided everything is successful, you should see a message indicating that the site is ready.
 To continue, click **Open Site** to view your Joomla site or select **Open Administrator** to view the site's admin panel.

     ![Screenshot of a successful site deployment](joomla-install-finished.png)